Attended and unattended automation

 A Unattended Process can be triggered manually via the Cloud UI interface, or using API calls.
 It can also be set to trigger on a schedule.
 Each run of the process is accurately logged.
 Any artifacts are stored in the cloud and are accessible for inspection.
 In case of errors, a report will be sent to selected users.

-Unattended Processes can run completely in the cloud using robocorp hosted containers, or on a physical or virtual machine running Robocorp Workforce Agent, accmodating a variety of use cases.
+Unattended Processes can run completely in the cloud using Robocorp-Hosted Cloud Workers, or on a physical or virtual machine running Robocorp Workforce Agent, accommodating a variety of use cases.

 In addition to the manual, scheduled, and API triggers the Unattended Processes also support triggering runs with emails.
 You can find the configuration details here.